ShawK91/rover_domain_env_base/readme.md

-Base environment for the rover domain.
+Base environment for the rover domain to serve as a starting point for ROB 538 projects.

 Note that this codebase has not been extensively tested and is not maintained.